brendan-holmes/photography-portfolio/readme.md

 ## todo

+* Use eager-image-loader package to manage image loading order
 * Navbar should follow the page (freeze)
 * On about, the text should be the width of the picture
 *